SanderMertens/bake/README.md

 - It's a ubiquitous language that everyone understands,
 - It has a C parser that can be easily embedded into bake without adding dependencies

 A disadvantage of JSON is that while it is easy for trivial configurations, it can get a bit unwieldy once project configurations get more complex.
-In bake however, there are several mechanisms that allow you to encapsulate complexity into a configuration-only project, and then simply including that project as a dependency in your project file.
+In bake however, you can encapsulate complexity into a configuration-only project, and then include that project as a dependency in your project configuration ([example](https://github.com/SanderMertens/bake/tree/master/examples/pkg_w_dependee)).

 Additionally, bake is not like traditional build tools where you specify rules with inputs and outputs in your project configuration.
 If you want to, for example, add a code generation step to your build, you write a driver for it, and then include the driver in your project configuration.